Cadry's Kitchen

 Afterwards, I googled it to see if people make chestnut gravy, and they do.
 But it seems like more often wine is added to chestnut gravy, and the gravy is thinner.

 Because of the cashew cream in my recipe, it has a thick, velvety body that feels very rich and indulgent.
-And the chestnuts add an undertone of mild sweetness that is a nice surprise.

 This gravy would make a terrific Christmas dinner side dish!